 Virtual cards empower you to be proactive and take control of your spend.
 If you have the option to do this easily, put every new software subscription on a different virtual card.

 With Cledara, for example, every software subscription is automatically assigned a unique virtual card.
-You can charge each card with the exact amount you need to pay for a tool, making it easy to cap spend.
+You can load each card with the exact amount you need to pay for each tool, making it easy to cap spending.

 You get peace of mind knowing there’s no need to worry about compromised cards.
 What’s more, you can cancel subscriptions with a single click.
 It’s a game-changer for controlling software subscriptions costs.